 Order the pork tenderloin, which I learned on this visit is the Indiana State sandwich.
 It’s a giant piece of breaded, deep fried pork tenderloin on a brioche bun and topped with slightly spicy jalapeno coleslaw.
 I headed there on the recommendation of a local who said the High Velocity pork tenderloins are the best in the city.
 And he said that while he was eating a pork tenderloin at another restaurant!
 It’s the first pork tenderloin sandwich I’ve ever had, so I can’t say if it’s the best in Indianapolis.
 But it was dang good.

 Marriott hotels have taken over a city block across from White River State Park.
 While I was hosted at the higher end J.W.
 Marriott, if I had visited with little ones, I would have opted instead to stay next door at the Springhill Suites—more space for less money.
 And breakfast and wifi are included in the price.
 (Note that if you stay at one Marriott property, you can access amenities in the other via enclosed walkways and charge your dinner, Starbucks or purchases to your room.)

-Getting to and Around Indy
+Getting To and Around Indy

 If you stay downtown, you won’t need a car.
-Indy is super walkable and there’s a bike sharing program if you want to explore further afield, like the 7-mile Cultural Trail.
+Indy is super walkable and there’s a bike sharing program if you want to explore further afield, like the 8-mile Cultural Trail.
 So if you’re flying, save the car rental fee.
 If you’re driving, fear not.
 Parking is cheap.
 Even the high-end hotels charge less than $40 a day for parking.
 There’s metered parking available on the streets.
 But perhaps the best urban parking deal anywhere is at the underground White River State Park parking garage.
-In summer 2016, the 24-hour rate is a measly $10.
+In summer 2016, the 24-hour rate was a measly $10.